RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 ## Usage

-To effectively use the Robotic Vacuum Cleaner, follow these steps:
+To effectively use the Robotic floor Cleaner, follow these steps:

 1. **Power On**:
    - Ensure the robot is fully charged.